sergigon1979/cleanoutbound/docs/posts/intent-data.md

 documentation and Salesforce’s careers page, the algorithm quietly labels that network
 “Salesforce.”

-Once the web traffic is associated with companies, enrichment firms such as Bombora,
-NetWise, and LeadSift classify the pages being read into business topics like “HR system
-migration,” “payroll software,” or “Workday alternatives.”
-When enough visits from one
-network cluster around a theme, the system records a “topic surge.”
+Once the web traffic is associated with companies, enrichment firms take over.
+They classify the pages being read into business topics like “HR system migration,” “payroll software,” or “Workday alternatives.”
+When enough visits from one network cluster around a theme, the system records a “topic surge.”
+Some vendors go further, layering in other data points—hiring trends, funding rounds, technology installs—to build what they call "composite intent signals", the claim being that combining many weak indicators yields a stronger, more reliable signal.

-By now, the data has passed through several hands.
-The ad exchange sells the packet, the
-broker sells the feed, and the enrichment firm sells the identity — or rather, the guess at one.
+By now, the data has already passed through several hands.
+The ad exchange sells the packet, the broker sells the feed, and a chain of specialists reshapes it: IP-mapping firms guess which company each address belongs to; enrichment vendors classify pages into business topics and aggregate these patterns into the composite “intent” scores.

-Finally, platform integrators like ZoomInfo and 6sense package everything for go-to-market
+And finally, platform integrators like ZoomInfo and 6sense package this manufactured signal for go-to-market teams.
-teams.
 Marketing uses it for account-based targeting; sales uses it to prioritise outreach.
-The
-dashboard turns those probabilities into something that looks decisive: *Acme Manufacturing –
-HR system migration interest up 28% week over week.*
+The dashboard turns those probabilities into something that looks decisive: *“Acme Manufacturing - HR system migration interest up 28% week over week”*.

 <div style="text-align: center; margin: 2rem 0;">
   <img src="../../assets/five_candidates.png" alt="Five candidates representing probabilistic identity mapping" style="max-width: 100%; height: auto;">